liferay/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/03-ltr/01-learning-to-rank-intro.markdown

 ![Figure x: Enable Learning to Rank in @product @ from the System Settings entry.](../../../../images-dxp/search-learning-to-rank.png)

-That's all the configuration required in @product@, unless you want to disable Learning to Rank for a particular Search page, reverting back to the default relevance algorithm for ranking your search results.
-In that case, place a Low Level Search Options widget on the Search page, and
+That's all the configuration required to get the Elasticsearch Learning to Rank plugin ingesting a trained model, a feature set, and search queries from
+@product@.